makerdao/mips/MIP39/MIP39c3-Subproposals/MIP39c3-SP7.md

 ##### Summary

-GovComms did not prioritize getting an MKR compensation package in place early on.
+Govcomms did not prioritize getting an MKR compensation package in place early on.
 Instead, we decided to prioritize our actual work while waiting to see if a preferred standard would emerge by the end of the year.
 That never happened and so we planned to publish our proposal, modeled after [GovAlpha’s](https://mips.makerdao.com/mips/details/MIP40c3SP60), for RFC in December 2022, so it could be voted on in January, in time for what would have been our first 1-year cliff vest in February(under the GovAlpha model).
 Since the Core Unit has been defunded, we added our retroactive MKR compensation here as a part of our offboarding.

 During the RFC period of this proposal, we polled recognized delegates about their preference for paying out in MKR or the DAI equivalent value, DAI equivalent value won.